 The vendor provides customers with a fixed price offer, which describes the project's scope, the work schedule, and cost.
 The payment schedule for the fixed price interaction model depends on the stages of the project and its duration.

-When to Choose?
 When your project is short-term, or you are familiar with your product's needs, requirements, terms, and scope, a fixed price model is a perfect match for you.

 Under this approach, the customer pays not for the final result but for the daily rate of each specialist working on the project.
 The payment scheme is "full-time equivalent of one employee", meaning the customer is charged an hourly rate.
 Project reports accompany all invoices for this type of contract.